 Authorised access to the Raspberry Pi (authentication)

+Integrated authentication for the smart phone app and IoT platform

-DevelopExplore security through restricting port access
+Explore security through restricting port access

-Storage encryption
+Storage security through encryption and reducing exposure of data to the network

 These will be created in accordance with the best practices outlined by the IoT security foundation (IoT Security Compliance Framework, 2018).
 If time permits, a separate machine can be set up with the Kali Linux operating system, an operating system used in cyber security and digital forensics.
-The machine can perform various cyber attacks (sniffing, MITM, DoS) and evaluate how the system performs against them.
+The machine can perform various cyber-attacks (sniffing, MITM, DoS) and evaluate how the system performs against them.
 A recent paper demonstrates various types of DoS attacks were carried out in a test bed environment against an IoT device, resulting in a success attack against the network it was hosted on (Liang et al., 2016).

 2.0 Project objectives